What is the legal driving age in Canada?

 The age at which you may start the driving process varies from province to province in Canada, and all provinces have a graduated licensing system.

 What does this mean?
 Basically, you must start with a learner’s permit and you can only drive when accompanied by someone with a full license.
-After the learner’s permit, you graduate to a license with conditions.
+After the learner’s permit, you graduate to a licence with conditions.
 That means you may drive alone, but there are restrictions, such as where and when you can drive.
-Finally, you graduate to a full license with no restrictions – full freedom!
+Finally, you graduate to a full licence with no restrictions – full freedom!

-Details including eligible age, tests required and length of time in each phase of the graduated licensing system vary across Canada, as outlined in the table below.
+Details including eligible age, tests required and length of time in each phase of the graduated licensing system vary across Canada, as outlined in the table below:

 Newfoundland 16 24 months (20 if you take a driving course)